WELL Building Standard: L03 - L09 Optimization

 L08 Electric Light Quality, for quality of light fixtures, total 3 points, all light fixture, except decorative lights and emergency lights, that color rendering is equal or over color rendering index (CRI) of 90 or CRI of 80 with R9 equal or over than 50 or TM-30 of color rendering fidelity (Rf) equal or more than 78 and color rendering gamut (Rg) equal or more than 100 with Rcs,h1 from -1% to 15%, will receive 1 point, and that flicker of luminaires classified as "reduced flicker operation" or defined 1, 2, 3 recommended practices by IEEE standard 1789-2015 LED or short term light flicker (Pst LM) and Stroboscopic Visibility Measure (SVM) equal or under 1.0 and 0.6 per NEMA 77-2017, will receive 2 points.

-L09 Occupant Lighting Control, providing individual control of light for one per 60 sq.m. or one per 10 occupants will be received 1 point, but if there are one per 30 sq.m. or one per 5 occupants, then it will be received 2 points, with the project has lighting control in each zone was setup at least three lighting levels, able to change group of lights with different light beams or color or CCT, all users be able to control light manually by keypad or digital interface, and separately control of lighting for presentation.
+L09 Occupant Lighting Control, providing individual control of light for one per 60 sq.m. or one per 10 occupants will be received 1 point, but if there are one per 30 sq.m. or one per 5 occupants, then it will be received 2 points, with the project has lighting control in each zone was set up at least three lighting levels, able to change group of lights with different light beams or color or CCT, all users be able to control light manually by keypad or digital interface, and separately control of lighting for presentation.
 Task light provided with no cost to employees and light levels and direction can be controlled by users independently under shielded light source receives 1 point.